ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

   <img style="margin-bottom: 20px;" src="/images/compiling-shaders/timing.svg" />
 </div>

 This is just one sample on my laptop.
-It's not exactly scientific, but it should still be convincing to you. $397ms$ is way too slow to feel interactive (humans will pick up on UI delays of $30ms$ and up) whereas the approach I talk about in this post is fast enough to make slider manipulation feel smooth.
+It's not exactly scientific, but it should still be convincing to you. $397ms$ is _way_ too slow to feel interactive.
+The approach I talk about in this post is fast enough to make slider manipulation feel smooth.

 ## Transforming user-input into shaders

 WebGL Shaders are pieces of code written in a language called GLSL.
 Unlike the Javascript code running on this webpage, they run on the GPU.
 In WebGL applications, they start out as strings in Javascript and are passed to the GPU after you call the WebGL function `gl.shaderSource` and pass it the shader code.

 Passing a new shader to WebGL is surprisingly fast.
 You can do it in the time between two frames of your computer screen being renderered (and have time to spare!)
+There are <a href="https://bugs.chromium.org/p/chromium/issues/detail?id=113009" target="_blank">some exceptions on Windows</a>, but that hasn't been a problem for me in practice.

 An example of a really common WebGL shader is below.
 If it looks intimidating to you, feel free to skim it.
 You don't need to understand it in detail right now.